Perez Hilton: Outing celebrities

 When questioned on Midweek Politics about whether reporting on celebrities' sexual orientation incites homophobia by making it news, Hilton indicated that he did not believe so.
-He said that coming out in Hollywood is not necessarily a bad thing, citing Ellen DeGeneres and Rosie O'Donnell as examples: "I know there is some controversy about outing people, but I also believe the only way we are gonna have change is with visibility.
-And if I have to drag some people screaming out of the closet, then I will.
+He said that coming out in Hollywood is not necessarily a bad thing, citing Ellen DeGeneres and Rosie O'Donnell as examples: "I know there is some controversy about outing people, but I also believe the only way we are gonna have change is with visibility ... if I have to drag some people screaming out of the closet, then I will.
 I think that lots of celebrities have an archaic fear that being gay will hurt their career but look at Rosie.
 Look at Ellen."
 Some prominent gay rights advocates disagree.
 GLAAD spokesperson Damon Romine told Salon.com, "Media speculation about a celebrity's orientation is not something we support.
 This kind of gossip can lead some people to the decision to come out, as we have seen recently, or it may drive others further into the closet.
-People are going to become more guarded and secretive and not less, because they do not want to create any opportunities [for anyone to out them]."
-Actor Bruce Vilanch said, "What purpose does it serve?
-These [people like Perez] are professional homosexuals.
+People are going to become more guarded and secretive and not less, because they do not want to create any opportunities (for anyone to out them)."
+Bruce Vilanch said, "What purpose does it serve?
+These (people like Perez) are professional homosexuals.
 They are gay people for a living.
 They have to respect the rights of homosexuals who are not professional."

 In an article entitled Just How Dangerous is Perez Hilton?, AfterElton.com suggested that Hilton's actions put people's careers at risk, because anti-gay bias is still a prominent part of American culture.
 He continued, "Both as a gay man and a journalist, I question whether the gay community should approve of Hilton's actions.
-Being associated with someone who publishes photos of panty-less starlets and scribbles dirty notes [...] makes us look infantile and ridiculous."

-In a 2025 Out Magazine article entitled Matt Bomer says his early career was 'stolen' by Perez Hilton's outing, actor Matt Bomer reflected on the beginnings of his acting career and being outed by Perez Hilton; during an episode of Jesse Tyler Ferguson's Dinner's On Me podcast.
+Being associated with someone who publishes photos of panty-less starlets and scribbles dirty notes ... makes us look infantile and ridiculous."
+In 2025, Matt Bomer reflected on the beginnings of his acting career and being outed by Perez Hilton during an episode of Jesse Tyler Ferguson's Dinner's On Me podcast.